 Once when I was a little kid I wanted to go to the movies, but the admission price then was ten cents and I had only one lonely nickel.
 I asked my older brother Jim for a loan.
 “I can’t help you,” he said, “but you can get in with a nickel.
 Just tell them you’re going to watch the movie with one eye closed.”
 I was only seven years old and dumb enough to think that might work.

 The theater manager laughed in my face and said, “Okay, kid, but if I catch you opening the other eye during the movie I’m calling the cops and I’ll have you arrested..”
-I was also dumb enough to realize he was joking and I left.
+I was also dumb enough to believe him and I left.
 I’d recently seen a scary George Raft movie about Sing Sing Prison and I didn’t want to end up in the slammer.
 A week later I returned wearing an eye patch, but that didn’t work either.